vmnog/AutoAcceptClient/README.md

 - [x] show a notification when it start looking for queue
 - [x] find a way to find the button with no needing of be looking at the client

-### TODO
-- [ ] notice when the client is already in select champion screen
-- [ ] key blinds to activate/desactivate the auto accept
-- [ ] a input to enter 5 champions names, after accepting the game the software should ban those (probably just an idea)
-- [ ] after all that stuffs working create a UI with electron JS

-### WONTDO
-- [ ] an menu list to the user chooses the monitor resolution, based on that we know where the mouse should click

 ### PIP Install
 - pip install pyautogui